Meet Alex Iglecia, MA

 Creative Facilitator, CEO, Aliveness Alchemist

-Former NASA Engineer and born-again Ninja turned Mind-Body Enthusiast with a Masters in Conscious Evolution & two black belts, Alex Iglecia is an authority in developing personal authenticity and a creative facilitator for communities of creators, artists, movers, shakers and visionary men and women with a message and a mission.
+Former NASA Engineer and born-again Ninja turned Mind-Body Enthusiast with a Masters in Conscious Evolution & two black belts, I am an authority in developing personal authenticity and a creative facilitator for communities of creators, artists, movers, shakers and visionary men and women with a message and a mission.

-Despite unique achievements and years of deep personal growth, global experiences and expensive coaching, Alex struggled to find his way.
-It was so painful that he often wanted to quit on himself, on his marriage, his calling, and sometimes – quit being here on the planet.
+Despite unique achievements and years of deep personal growth, global experiences and expensive coaching, I struggled to find my way.
+It was so painful that I often wanted to quit on myself, on my marriage, my calling, and sometimes – quit being here on the planet.

-When he finally discovered a way to make sense of his life and see his life as a message, he was able to stop living other people’s lives and choose his own.
-Alex felt driven to share these discoveries and create activating experiences for leaders dedicated to their natural energy, purpose, inspiration and contribution.
+When I finally discovered a way to make sense of my life and see my life as a message, I was able to stop living other people’s lives and choose my own.
+I felt driven to share these discoveries and create activating experiences for leaders dedicated to their natural energy, purpose, inspiration and contribution.

 Aloha: I See You